XKimYXRe/E-Commerce-App/README.md

 ## License

-Specify your project license here.
+This project is licensed under the MIT License.